Jeevan-Ti/RobotManipulator/index.md

 <a id="manual_code">Manual Control using LabVIEW & XBox</a>
   </h3>

 <p align="justify">The arm has three revolute joints (excluding end-effector).
-So, three servo motors with adequate torque had been used as actuators.</p>
+So, three servo motors with adequate torque have been used as actuators.</p>
 Also the keys of XBox are as below:

 <img src = "https://user-images.githubusercontent.com/49190581/127202916-da942dde-f313-4e12-8a2a-4eb488e4f7c2.png" alt="xbox layout" width="400" height="auto">